Explained: What Is a Satellite and How Does It Work?

 Have you ever gazed through the sky to look at the plane?
 If yes, what do you see apart from the plane?
 Well, you certainly see the vapor trails they leave behind.

-Unfortunately, you cannot see the meticulously engineered satellites that spin in orbits because whereas others are as huge as trucks, others are as small as your hand.
+Unfortunately, you cannot see the meticulously engineered satellites that spin in orbits because others are as huge as trucks and as small as your hand.

 The fact that you don’t always see satellites could be one of the many reasons we take them for granted.

-But you’ll be surprised to know that the satellites we know little about play a very important role in our lives, from transcontinental telephone calls and TV broadcasting to the internet and weather forecasting.
+But you’ll be surprised that the satellites we know little about play an important role in our lives, from transcontinental telephone calls and TV broadcasting to the internet and weather forecasting.

 What Exactly is a Satellite?

-A satellite is simply an object in space that moves in an orbit around a larger object.
+A satellite is simply a space object that moves in an orbit around a larger object.
 It can be natural or artificial.
-The Earth orbits the sun, and that makes it a satellite.
+The Earth orbits the sun, which makes it a satellite.

-Similarly, the moon orbits the earth hence a satellite.
+Similarly, the moon orbits the Earth, making it a satellite.
 In other words, the moon and Earth are good examples of natural satellites.

 There are also thousands of man-made or artificial satellites, some of which are used for communication, and others help meteorologists track hurricanes and predict the weather.

-Artificial satellites are also used to explore other parts of the solar system such as Jupiter, Mars as well as the Sun.
+Artificial satellites are also used to explore other parts of the solar system, such as Jupiter, Mars, and the Sun.

 National Geographic estimates the number of satellites across the globe to be around 1000.